December 12, 2022

 - Individual and group political behavior of Americans and Californians within the frameworks established by the U.S. Constitution and California constitution, such as elections, interest groups, political parties, and the media.

-- Factors that shape politics and policymaking including diversity, political culture, political socialization, political ideologies and public opinion.
+- Factors that shape politics and policymaking including race, ethnicity, gender, class, political culture, political socialization, media, political ideologies, political movements, and public opinion.

 - Domestic, economic, and foreign issues and policies.